Silasgloria254/swap-properties/README.md

 * css
 ## project setting installation##
 1. Open the terminal and navigate the  code to where you want to store the project eg `cd Desktop`
-2. To clone the github project paste this on the terminal `git clone https://github.com/Silasgloria254/medical_care.git`
+2. To clone the github project paste this on the terminal
-3. Use cd medical-care to get into the project directory
+3. Use cd swap_properties to get into the project directory
 4. Open the project with your favorite browers
 ___
 ## contact ##